|Weight||112kg (17st 8lb)|

 Manu began all five games in the 2011 tournament before suffering a hamstring injury and broken cheekbone while playing for the Tigers.
 He returned to England’s starting side against Wales at Twickenham in late February 2012 and ran in his fifth try in nine Tests when France were beaten 24-22 in Paris a fortnight later.

 In his 20 Aviva Premiership matches in 2010-11, he scored seven tries, including two against both Newcastle Falcons and Sale Sharks, and was chosen for the England U20 squad before being elevated to the Saxons as an injury replacement for Mathew Tait, then of Sale Sharks.
-His aggregate of touchdowns was 10 in 37 Premiership games up to mid March this year.
+His aggregate of touchdowns was 13 in 46 Premiership games up to the start of November 2013.

 Debut tries are not new to him.
 He also ran in one in his first match for England Saxons in the 45-17 win over Italy.
 A second start followed against Ireland Wolfhounds at Ravenhill, Belfast but he missed the Churchill Cup in June 2011 after being given a five-week ban for punching Northampton’s Chris Ashton.